barretb/BarretsMovies.Api/README.md

 * Update the API to store the movies in a database instead of in memory
 * Make the API multi-user, with appropriate security/auth, so that each user can have their own ratings and the ratings of all users can be averaged together
 * Store movie poster images locally instead of stealing them from another source
-* Admin portal to add new movies
+* Admin portal to add new movies and update existing movies
 * Allow users to add reviews, not just a rating score

 ## Running the app